RohitChaudhury/CodeCrew-coding_forum_website/README.md

 This is a personal project, and I currently do not accept contributions or pull requests.
 However, I appreciate your interest in the project!

-##License
+## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.